 - Cheese – white cheddar is the main cheese used for this recipe, but you can substitute a traditional yellow cheddar.
 You also need parmesan and gruyere.
 If you only have the cheddar it will still be delicious, the other cheeses give it more flavor.
 Since there are only a few ingredients, try to use the best cheese you can.

 Don’t use pre shredded cheese for this recipe, it will not melt as well as blocks of cheese.
-When shredded, 8 ounces of cheese will be about 1 cup, so if you don’t want to weigh your cheese, you will need to use about 1 ½ cups for this recipe.
+When shredded, 8 ounces of cheese will be about 2 cups.
 It doesn’t have to be exact.

 How to make an old fashioned macaroni and cheese recipe